inkdropapp/docs-old/src/pages/faq.md

 ### How do I cancel my plan?

-You can cancel your subscription by deleting your account through the Account page.
+You can cancel your subscription by deleting your account through [the Account page](https://my.inkdrop.app/account/delete).
 Please keep in mind that all created notes and uploaded images will be deleted forever.
+Since Inkdrop is not like a big company, we don't have a budget for keeping your data without your payments.

 ### What happens if I change my plan before my next billing date?